Micz26/CNN-Waste-Detector/README.md

 ## Credits

 The data used in this project was obtained from the [TrashNet Dataset](https://github.com/garythung/trashnet), created by Gary Thung and Mindy Yang.
-We would like to express our gratitude for making this valuable dataset available to the research community.
+I would like to express our gratitude for making this valuable dataset available to the research community.

 Please refer to the [original repository](https://github.com/garythung/trashnet) for more information about the dataset and its creators.